Hong-Jie/gohugo_myBlog/content/_index.md

 - rss
 - json
 ---
-Currently pursuing a master's degree in Computer Science at Texas A&M University. \
+Currently pursuing a master's degree in Computer Science at Texas A&M University.
+Expected to graduate in December, 2020. \
-Seeking an internship for summer 2020 in software engineering. \
+Seeking opportunities in software engineering.

+I have:
-Experienced Software Engineer in the field of industrial network switches in top-tier industrial networking infrastructure company. \
+- Experience in Software Engineer in the field of Industrial Networking Infrastructure in a top-tier company
-Skilled in C, Python, Network communication protocols, and Embedded Linux System. \
+- Skill in Embedded Linux System, Networking, and Backend Development
-Strong engineering professional with a Master's Degree focused Communications Engineering with a thesis regarding fair coexistence between LTE and WiFi.
+- Strong engineering professional with a Master's Degree focused on LTE and WiFi
+- Passed Google's hiring committee for software engineer intern in summer 2020